-Myxomatosis (sometimes referred to as myxi) is caused by the myxoma virus.
-This virus is a kind of pox virus that only affects rabbits.
+Myxomatosis is caused by the myxoma virus, a kind of pox virus that only affects rabbits.
 There are also different strains of this pox virus which vary in their virulence (basically the ability to cause disease), but both wild and domesticated rabbits can get myxomatosis.

 Symptoms of Myxomatosis in Rabbits

-Myxomatosis can appear with several different kinds of symptoms in pet rabbits, and is sometimes misdiagnosed as pasteurellosis, a bacterial infection which can be successfully treated with antibiotics.
-Rabbits may suddenly become very ill and get red, runny eyes (conjunctivitis), develop a high fever (a rectal temperature over 103 F), lose their appetite, and become lethargic.
+Rabbits may suddenly become very ill and get red, runny eyes (conjunctivitis), develop a high fever (a rectal temperature over 103 degrees Fahrenheit), lose their appetite, and become lethargic.
 If a rabbit is showing these symptoms, it is not uncommon for it to die within 48 hours.

 Sometimes the illness lasts longer and the mucous membranes and other tissues, including the eyes, nose, mouth, ears (which become droopy if they are usually standing), genitals, and anal areas, become swollen.
 The entire face may also become very swollen and thick pus may be discharged from the nose.
 Due to the swelling and discharge, and the fact that rabbits can only breathe through their noses, the rabbit can start to have difficulty breathing with a myxomatosis infection.
 Most rabbits, unfortunately, die within 14 days of the onset of these symptoms.